WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

 ### Step 0: Determine Whether DP is Useful for the Problem

 Just for the fun, I implemented a backtracking algorithm to solve this problem, as shown below.
-Although I tested extensively and confirmed this is working, it exceeded time limit on LeetCode OJ, which indicates that my algorithm is too slow (of course it is).
+Although I tested extensively and confirmed this is working, it exceeded time limit on LeetCode OJ, which indicates that my algorithm is too slow.

 ```python
 def uniquePaths(self, m: int, n: int) -> int: